wp-plugins/events-made-easy-frontend-submit/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Bugfix: fix javascript comment preventing it to work in emefs.js

 = 1.0.4 =
 * Bugfix: first day of the week needs to be an integer in the javascript code, otherwise the calendar day headers are mangled